 This is assuming you have no underlying mental health concerns.
-If you do then cannabis abuse can exacerbate them a great deal. it can worsen mental health disorders and impairing your overall mental wellbeing.
+If you do then cannabis abuse can exacerbate them a great deal. it can worsen mental health disorders and impair your overall mental well-being.

 The THC in Cannabis is the psychoactive compound